brandur/org/fragments/notification-hell.md

 periods of using Campfire and HipChat), but this is where this type of glowing endorsements really lose me.
-Slack is an incredibly functional, refined, and feature-rich chat program -- maybe the best of its class ever written -- but it's a chat program, and not substantially different from its progenitor IRC, which had its first implementation written in 1988.
+Slack is an incredibly functional, refined, and feature-rich chat program -- maybe the best of its class ever written -- but it's a chat program, and not substantially different from its progenitor IRC which had its first implementation written in 1988.

 I'll give its major proponents the benefit of the doubt in that it that when